Robinhood Cove

 • Maine Maritime Museum is just 17 minutes away by car in Bath and is an outstanding facility mostly about shipbuilding in Bath over several centuries.
 It is well worth a visit and is just a “stone’s throw” away from Bath Iron Works, where the US Navy still builds and repairs modern warships.

-Other Nearby Anchorages: Best nearby are Five Islands, Indiantown Island, and Ovens Mouth, and eight more miles up the river, Wiscasset is worth a visit.
+Other nearby anchorages: Best nearby are Five Islands, Indiantown Island, and Ovens Mouth, and eight more miles up the river, Wiscasset is worth a visit.

 OUR REVIEWS